aligholami/hexia/README.md

 train_writer.close()
 val_writer.close()
 ```
 The above code will create two separate data loaders for train and validation (with their respective image paths).
 Then you may use **Tracker** and **TensorboardX.SummaryWriter** classes to track and visualize the training and validation process.
+Note that it is important to use the parameter **latest_vqa_results_path** only once among all objects.
 To enable **auto_resume** functionality while re-running the code, you can add the following to your higher-level training and validation loop:
 ```
 if r['epoch_accuracy'] > best_accuracy and r['epoch_loss'] < best_loss: